Hours of Operation:

 Click here to continue to our Forms page to obtain these forms.

-The Cardio Respiratory Department is instrumental in assisting with the diagnosis and management of cardiopulmonary disorders.
+The Cardiorespiratory Department is instrumental in assisting with the diagnosis and management of cardiopulmonary disorders.
 The department performs electrocardiograms, monitors for the investigation of cardiac irregularities, performs pulmonary function studies and also works in conjunction with Nuclear Medicine in the performance of Myocardial Perfusion Imaging (MIBI) heart studies.
-The following are cardiac diagnostic procedures that are performed at Woodstock Hospital.

 An electrocardiogram (ECG) is a test that measures the electrical activity of the heart.
 It involves the placement of electrodes which are small adhesive patches or suction cups that are placed on your chest, arms and legs.
 There are sensor pads in these patches that record the electrical activity which is then interpreted by a physician.

 Holter monitoring enables your physician to find out how well your heart is keeping its rhythm as you go about your day-to-day activities.
-Since the monitor continuously records your heart beat over the period of time you wear it, it is suggested that you bathe prior to your first exam visit, as you won’t be able to shower or bathe while wearing the monitor.
+Since the monitor continuously records your heart beat over the period of time you wear it, it is suggested that you bathe prior to your first exam visit, as depending on the duration of the holter monitor you may not be able to shower while wearing it.
 It records on a small digital recorder for subsequent review and analysis.